Property Assessed Clean Energy (PACE) legislation

-- Municipalities that wish to participate would pass a PACE bylaw and may then work with Energy Efficiency Alberta to deliver the program to residents.
+- Municipalities that wish to participate would pass a PACE bylaw and may work with Energy Efficiency Alberta to deliver the program to residents.

 - Energy Efficiency Alberta may administer the program on behalf of the municipality, including covering the administrative work and finding third-party funding.

 - Property owners would pay for any clean energy upgrades through their property taxes.

 - The outstanding amount could be paid off at any time.

 - The repayments remain with the property.
 If it is sold, the new owners would take on the repayments.

 Once a municipality passes a bylaw to establish a PACE program, property owners would take the following steps to access the program: